-Staff, volunteers and regular visitors are required to complete this form and pass it to Sarah Godbold, Leona Brown, Emma Keeble, Katie Tinkley or Anna Buckley if they have a safeguarding concern about a child in our academy.
+Staff, volunteers and regular visitors are required to complete this form and pass it to [ENTER NAME OF DSL] if they have a safeguarding concern about a child in our academy.

-Full name of child Date of Birth Class/Tutor/Form group Your name and position in school
+Nature of concern/disclosure Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

 Who are you passing this information to?
 Name:

 Position:

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

 Your signature: Time form completed: Date:

 Time form received by DSL:

 Action taken by DSL:

 Referred to?

-Attendance Pol Other Lead lice Just One Number CADS PSA Community/Partner
+Attendance Police Just One CADS PSA Community/Partner Other Lead Number

 Other

-Date: Tin ne:
+Date: Time:

-Parents informe ed?
-Yes / No (If No, s state reason)
+Parents informed?
+Yes / No (If No, state reason)

-Feedback given ı to...?
+Feedback given to?

-Pastoral team Further Action A e.g. Academy to in Child ss ment Plan , a Person who record

-Full name: DSL Signature: Date: